mikejohnson51/AOI/cran-checks.md

+This is the first submission of this package, and my first overall to CRAN

 ## Test environments
-* local OS X install, R 3.5.1
+* local MAC OS X install, R 3.5.1
-* ubuntu 12.04 (on travis-ci), R 3.1.2
+* ubuntu 12.04 (on travis-ci), R 3.5.0
-* win-builder (through devtools)
+* win-builder ("R-release", "R-devel")

 ## R CMD check results
-There were no ERRORs WARNINGs or NOTEs.
+*There were no ERRORs WARNINGs or NOTEs on local MAC OS X and travis.

+*One NOTE on build_win()

+*checking CRAN incoming feasibility ...
+NOTE
+           Maintainer: 'Mike Johnson <jmj00@ucsb.edu>'

+This appears to be due to first submission and there is nothing I can do to remove it.

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of AOI with devtools::revdep_check_print_problems()
+I have run `R CMD check` on downstream dependencies with devtools::revdep_check_print_problems()

 'No ERRORs or WARNINGs found :)' is returned